snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 You can add a `filter=metadata` query parameter to any of the previous types of URLs if you do not need the whole schemas.

+<h3><a name="swagger">1.5 Swagger support</a></h3>

+We added [Swagger](https://helloreverb.com/developers/swagger) support to our API so you don't have to keep coming back to the wiki or this blog post for a full API reference and so you can try out things your way.

+The Swagger UI is available at the root URL (sentence to review):

+![iglu-swagger-img] [iglu-swagger-img]

+As mentioned, you will have to enter your API key in the form on the top right of the page.
+Once this is done, you are free to explore the API using the Swagger UI.

 <h2><a name="valid">3.
 Schema validation and the validation service</a></h2>

 <h3><a name="schemavalid">3.1 Schema validation when adding a schema</a></h3>